jmerle/uspto-explainable-ai/README.md

 The following executables are available:
 - `reformat-patent-data`: extracts the patent data from the compressed Parquet files, tokenizes their contents, and stores the tokens to disk in `OUTPUT_DIRECTORY/patents`.
 Generates around 115GB of data in approximately 2 hours and 15 minutes on my personal laptop, a Lenovo Thinkpad T14 Gen 1 containing an AMD Ryzen 7 PRO 4750U CPU and 32GB of RAM.
+- `create-full-index`: creates a search index for the full dataset to `OUTPUT_DIRECTORY/full-index`.
+- `create-validation-index`: creates a search index for the validation dataset to `OUTPUT_DIRECTORY/validation-index`.
 - `run-submission`: generates queries for all rows in the `test.csv` file and saves the best query for each row to `submission.csv`.
 This code runs in submissions.
 - `tests`: runs the unit tests.
 - `test-searcher`: runs 103 queries with my custom searcher to test its accuracy and performance.
 These queries were first executed using Whoosh against Devin Anzelmo's validation index.
+Requires `create-validation-index` to be executed at least once before.
 - `test-submission`: simulates a submission on the first 2,500 rows in Devin Anzelmo's validation dataset's `neighbors_small.csv` file.
+Requires `create-full-index` to be executed at least once before.

 The submission notebooks are created by the [`python/generate_submission_notebook.py`](./python/generate_submission_notebooks.py) script.